Canon 6D Mark II vs T6i

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 6D Mark II better than the Canon T6i or vice versa?
 The listing below highlights the relative strengths of the two models.